Tehforsch/vimPool/README.md

 To use:
 1. Set the environment variable VIMEXE to your preferred vim executable.
 2. Create an alias for the script openExistingVimInstance.
 This will attach to a running screen session with vim and replace it with a new instance.
-If no previous screen instance with vim exists it will open two new ones (so you always have a backup one in case you need to open two instances quickly after each other)
+If no previous screen instance with vim exists it will open new ones (so you always have a backup one in case you need to open multiple instances quickly after each other)